What is a reading room or vaayanashalas?

 History of the ‘Reading Room’ culture in Kerala

-After the start of printing culture, when the distribution of newspapers were limited, back then reading rooms were established in Kerala and they spread around in late 1930s and 40s.
+After the start of printing culture, when the distribution of newspapers was limited, back then reading rooms were established in Kerala and they spread around in the late 1930s and 40s.

 They severed as the primary center for the distribution of information related to the world and beyond for the villagers.